-Because ceramic is lightweight, portable, more durable without losing its edge, and overall easier to clean and maintain as it is rust-proof and water resistent.
-However, they are prone to chipping and has a brittle nature, so try not to drop it.
+Because ceramic is lightweight, portable, more durable without losing its edge, and overall easier to clean and maintain as it is rust-proof and water resistant.
+However, they are prone to chipping and have a brittle nature, so try not to drop them.

-Camping knives with sheath do look cool, but for cooking knives, you don’t necessarily need to pay attention to the sheath as much.
-As long as the sheath keeps your knife relatively safe, clean, without having it lose its edge, it’s good enough.
+Camping knives with sheaths do look cool, but for cooking knives, you don’t necessarily need to pay attention to the sheath as much.
+As long as the sheath keeps your knife relatively safe, and clean, without having it lose its edge, it’s good enough.

 Your usual plastic or generic sheath is perfectly fine for camping purposes.

-It’s better to have a fixed blade cooking knife when camping the outdoors because non-fixed blade are prone to breakage and snapping in the middle more than fixed blades.
+It’s better to have a fixed-blade cooking knife when camping outdoors because non-fixed blades are more prone to breakage and snapping in the middle than fixed blades.

-While cooking knives for camping are not as portable as EDC or pocket knives, you still want to keep it portable enough for an easier camping trip.
-Hence why we recommend ceramic edged knives.
+While cooking knives for camping are not as portable as EDC or pocket knives, you still want to keep them portable enough for an easier camping trip.
+Hence why we recommend ceramic-edged knives.